22 May Driving Test Tips

 Steve Kingham has been a driving instructor giving driving lessons in Bournemouth with Kinghams Driving School for twenty years.
 Steve has helped hundreds of people to pass their test in Bournemouth and lists the main reasons people fail.
 He also lists some driving test tips to help give you insight into what is expected and how to pass.

-To pass the practical test candidates must not commit any serious or dangerous faults and less than 16 minor faults.
+To pass the practical driving test candidates must not commit any serious or dangerous faults and less than 16 minor faults.
 Driving test candidates are expected to complete one reversing manoeuvre, possibly an emergency stop, and a 20 minute independent drive.
-During the independent drive, students follow road signs or SatNav to a specified.
+During the independent drive, students follow road signs or SatNav to a specified location.
 Most of the test will involve the examiner directing you junction by junction.

 Driving test tips – The main reasons people fail are: